David-OConnor/na_seq/README.md

 See [the docs](https://docs.rs/na_seq) for details on data structures and functions available.

+## Utility functionality
+- Sequence and nucleotide complements
+- Sequence and nucleotide weight
+- GC content

+We may add alignment, sequent searches, and other utility features to this in the future.

 This library is used by the [PlasCAD](https://github.com/David-OConnor/plascad) plasmid editor.